minglecm/dentafrice.github.com/about.md

 + Sign and Decal Production

 I'm married to my beautiful wife Paige and we live in downtown San Francisco, CA.

+I love soda and am an active member of Dew Labs.